BEComTweaks/docs/docs/to-do.md

 # To-Do Tracker
 Stuff to do or in progress.<br>Feel free to help me with these!
 ## Incomplete
-- General
-  - Add docs to the large nav bar
-    - [ ] Resource Packs
-    - [ ] Behaviour Packs
-    - [ ] Crafting Tweaks
 - resource-packs
 	- Dark UI for Crafter
+	- Finish Clear Blocks Category [#26](https://github.com/BEComTweaks/resource-packs/pull/26)

 ## Completed
 - General